the-akira/front-end/README.md

 # Front-End

-Small front-end projects, layouts, navigation bars, menus, forms, etc
+Small front-end experiments: layouts, navigation bars, menus, forms, etc.

 You just have to clone the repository: